-Silicon Laboratories' Si4438 is a high-performance, low-current transceivers covering the sub-GHz frequency bands from 425 to 525 MHz.
-The Si4438 is targeted at the Chinese smart meter market and is especially suited for electric meters.
-This device is footprint- and pin-compatible with the Si446x radios, which provide industry-leading performance for worldwide sub-GHz applications.
-The radios are part of the EZRadioPRO[®] family, which includes a complete line of transmitters, receivers, and transceivers covering a wide range of applications.
-All parts offer outstanding sensitivity of -124 dBm while achieving extremely low active and standby current consumption.
-The 58 dB adjacent channel selectivity with 12.5 kHz channel spacing ensures robust receive operation in harsh RF conditions.
-The Si4438 offers exceptional output power of up to +20 dBm with outstanding TX efficiency.
-The high output power and sensitivity results in an industry-leading link budget of 144 dB allowing extended ranges and highly robust communication links.
+Silicon Laboratories' Si446x devices are high-performance, low-current transceivers covering the sub-GHz frequency bands from 142 to 1050 MHz.
+The radios are part of the EZRadioPRO® family, which includes a complete line of transmitters, receivers, and transceivers covering a wide range of applications.
+All parts offer outstanding sensitivity of -129 dBm while achieving extremely low active and standby current consumption.
+The Si4463/61/60 offers frequency coverage in all major bands.
+The Si446x includes optimal phase noise, blocking, and selectivity performance for narrow band and wireless MBus licensed band applications, such as FCC Part90 and 169 MHz wireless Mbus.
+The 69 dB adjacent channel selectivity with 12.5 kHz channel spacing ensures robust receive operation in harsh RF conditions, which is particularly important for narrow band operation.
+The Si4463 offers exceptional output power of up to +20 dBm with outstanding TX efficiency.
+The high output power and sensitivity results in an industry-leading link budget of 146 dB allowing extended ranges and highly robust communication links.
+The Si4460 active mode TX current consumption of 18 mA at +10 dBm and RX current of 10 mA coupled with extremely low standby current and fast wake times ensure extended battery life in the most demanding applications.
+The Si4463 can achieve up to +27 dBm output power with built-in ramping control of a low-cost external FET.
+The devices can meet worldwide regulatory standards: FCC, ETSI, wireless MBus, and ARIB.
+All devices are designed to be compliant with 802.15.4g and WMbus smart metering standards.
+The devices are highly flexible and can be configured via the Wireless Development Suite (WDS) available on the Silicon Labs website.